Come celebrate these students and all of their hard work!

 All Marion County Schools will be delayed 2 hours tomorrow, March 16, 2026.

-4 days ago, Marion County Board of Education
+about 2 months ago, Marion County Board of Education

 schools delayed